dfinity/linkedup/README.md

 Before building the sample application, verify the following:

-* You have downloaded and installed the {sdk-short-name} package as described in [Download and install](https://sdk.dfinity.org/docs/quickstart/quickstart.html#download-and-install).
+* You have downloaded and installed the DFINITY Canister SDK as described in [Download and install](https://sdk.dfinity.org/docs/quickstart/quickstart.html#download-and-install).
-* You have stopped any {IC} network processes running on the local computer.
+* You have stopped any Internet Computer network processes running on the local computer.

 ## Demo